AmirCrljenkovic/Portfolio-Technoberg/README.md

 - An interactive reviews section where clients can see past reviews, complete with company logos, review details, and a smooth hover effect.

 ### 6. **Animated Banner**
 - A rotating banner under the "About Us" section, resembling police tape but filled with rotating logos that continuously animate from right to left.
+The logos scroll smoothly, creating a seamless loop effect that keeps the viewer engaged.

 ### 7. **Dark Mode**
 - A switch in the header toggles between light and dark mode, adjusting the entire website's look and feel.